 UPCOMING LECTURE SERIES SPEAKERS

-An exciting lineup featuring a bestselling science writer, the chief executive officers of a leading computer chipmaker and a top software company, and a tech-industry pioneer will join Purdue President Mung Chiang this semester as part of the Presidential Lecture Series.
-The first PLS event of the semester also coincides with Purdue’s yearlong celebration of the United States’ 250th birthday.
+An exciting lineup featuring a bestselling science writer, the chief executive officers of a leading computer chipmaker and a top software company, and a pioneering inventor will join Purdue President Mung Chiang this semester as part of the Presidential Lecture Series.
+The first PLS event of the semester also coincides with the launch of Purdue’s yearlong celebration of the United States’ 250th birthday.

 March 25